anngroong/podcasts/content/episode/504-kevork-hagopjian-state-hunts-church-armenias-rule-of-law-church-state-crackdown-etchmiadzin-religious-freedom-human-rights.md

 * [Patreon - Support Groong](https://www.patreon.com/ann_groong)
 * [Buy Me a Coffee - Support Groong](https://www.buymeacoffee.com/groong)

 That’s our [show](https://podcasts.groong.org/)!
-We hope you found it useful.
-Please find us on [Social Media](https://linktr.ee/groong) and follow us everywhere you get your Armenian news.
+We hope you found it useful, and you will SHARE OUR SHOWS with your friends on Social Media.
+That is a great way to support us.

 Thanks to **Laura Osborn** for the music on our podcasts.